jingxiangma/jingxiangma.github.io/index.md

 ## Seminars

 In Sheffield we have learning seminars from time to time.
-In 2023 I organized a seminar on **singularity theory**, following Arnold's book.
+In 2023 I organized a seminar on **singularity theory**, following Arnold's book 'Dynamical Systems VI: Singularity Theory I'.
 In 2025 I helped organized a seminar on **Frobenius manifolds and quantum cohomology**, which is about some selected topics on Dubrovin's conjecture and behaviours of quantum cohomology under birational transformations.
-I will put the materials here in the future.
+I will put some materials on these seminars here in the future.

 ---

 ## Travelling and talks

 Recently I've been given similar talks based on the [preprint](https://arxiv.org/abs/2501.05753), I will put some slides here in the future.
+A recent one is [this one](pisa2025June.pdf) in Pisa.